-We also have the statement by the host of MSNBC's Hardball, Chris Matthews: "I just got off the phone with Karl Rove who said your wife is fair game."714 We also have the statement by a senior Bush Administration official that "[the leak] was meant purely and simply for revenge."715 Asked about the motive for describing the leaks, the senior official said the leaks were "wrong and a huge miscalculation, because they were irrelevant and did nothing to diminish Wilson's credibility."
-716
+We also have the statement by the host of MSNBC's Hardball, Chris Matthews: "I just got off the phone with Karl Rove who said your wife is fair game."714 We also have the statement by a senior Bush Administration official that "[the leak] was meant purely and simply for revenge."715 Asked about the motive

 There are numerous additional sources who have indicated that revenge was a motivating factor behind the series of leaks.
 Vince Cannistraro, a former Chief of Operations and Analysis for the CIA's Counterterrorism Center, noted the retaliatory nature of the leak: "[Administration officials] were trying to not only undermine and trash Ambassador Wilson, but to demonstrate their contempt for CIA by bringing Valerie's name into it.
-Wasn't germane to their argument, but they brought it in there deliberately, vindictively in, in my judgment, a dirty trick."
+Wasn't germane to their argument, but they brought it in there deliberately, vindictively in, in my judgment, a dirty trick."717